devrajkataria/System-Design-HLD/README.md

 # System-Design-HLD
 This is a System Design Repo where you can get notes and use cases of HLD which will help you guys out, in preparing for system desing.

-# System Design - High Level Design (HLD)

-A curated collection of high-level design notes and concepts I'm learning as part of my System Design preparation for backend interviews.

 ---

 ## 📚 Topics Covered